 When it comes to managing the risk of disruption to the business model, what executive management and the board of directors don’t know can harm the organization.
 A recent study determined that strategic risks showed the largest year-over-year increase for 2014, compared to macroeconomic and operational risks.
 Risks are strategic when they could potentially affect the validity of an organization’s plans to pursue growth opportunities.
 In this issue of Board Perspectives: Risk Oversight, we discuss why management should identify and consider the key assumptions underlying the drivers that shape the organization’s strategy.
 Similarly, the board should review and constructively challenge those assumptions when evaluating the strategy.

-Work Papers Guidance - You are as Good as your Work Papers
+Work Papers Guide; You Are as Good as Your Work Papers

 Work papers are documents produced during an audit engagement.
 These papers are formally referred to as audit documentation or sometimes as the audit file.
 The documents serve as a guide to organizing manual audit work papers.